 PDF files can be modified so additional elements (such cross-reference tables) will be appended to the end of the file.
 Now that we understand the format, let’s see how it can be used by attackers to conceal malicious code.

-Check out this video on our YouTube channel about analyzing PDFs, which covers the information in this blog as well as four examples of malicious PDFs that were used in real attacks.
+Check out this video on our YouTube channel about analyzing PDFs, where I cover the information in this blog as well as four examples of malicious PDFs that were used in real attacks.

 How PDF Files Get Used to Deliver Malware